AlbertiniNsiah/Stand_alone_positioning/README.md

 # Stand_alone_positioning
-Running the code.m estimates the precise location of a user receiver from raw GPS data.
+Running the code.m file estimates the precise location of a user receiver from raw GPS data.

 The codes read a single-epoch data set to compute user location with least squares iteration.